 Approximately \$266,000 of debt issuance costs related to the Credit Facility were capitalized and are being amortized over the life of the Credit Facility.
 These debt issuance costs are included in other assets, net in the consolidated balance sheets.
-As a result of the Second Amendment to our Credit Facility (the "Second Amendment"), the Company incurred an additional \$120,000 of transaction fees related to the Credit Facility that were capitalized.
+As a result of the Second Amendment, the Company incurred an additional \$120,000 of transaction fees related to the Credit Facility that were capitalized.
 As a result of the Third Amendment, the Company incurred an additional \$161,000 of transaction fees related to the Credit Facility that were capitalized.
 The cumulative transaction fees are being amortized over the remaining life of the Credit Facility.